clear430/nonergodic-rl/README.md

 # Revisiting Fundamentals of Model-Free Reinforcement Learning

-Implementation using Python 3.8.10 and PyTorch 1.9.0 with CUDA 11.1.
+Implementation using Python 3.9.6 and PyTorch 1.9.0 with CUDA 11.1.

 Code tested on both Windows 10 21H1 and Ubuntu 20.04.2.0 LTS using an AMD Ryzen 7 5800X, Nvidia RTX 3070, 64GB 3600MHz CL16 RAM, and a Samsung SSD 980 Pro.
 Executable on the CentOS 6.9 Linux-based Artemis HPC after manually installing or updating several packages (gym, PyBullet, PyTorch, etc.) using source wheel files.

-The research encompasses three overlapping areas:
+The research encompasses several overlapping areas:
 1. Peculiarities regarding use of different critic loss functions, tail exponents, and shadow means
 2. Multi-step returns and replay buffer coupling in continuous action spaces, and tail exponents
 3. Multiplicative (or non-ergodic) reinforcement learning, with insights from the previous two works
+4. Designing effective multi-stage actors for large action spaces involving sequential phases
+5. Representing agent policies generally using diagrams to represent any iterative process

 ## References
 * Reinforcement learning ([Szepesvári 2009](https://sites.ualberta.ca/~szepesva/papers/RLAlgsInMDPs.pdf), [Sutton and Bartow 2018](http://incompleteideas.net/book/RLbook2020.pdf))